BILL C-71: AN ACT TO AMEND CERTAIN ACTS AND REGULATIONS IN RELATION TO FIREARMS

 The Standing Committee on Public Safety and National Security has finished studying Bill C-71.
 The OFAH went to Parliament Hill on May 30, 2018 to provide testimony to the committee (see below).
 The Committee’s report on Bill C-71 was presented in the House of Commons on June 12, 2018 and briefly debated (time allocation for debate was restricted).
 The report recommended only a few amendments, none which addressed the important issues raised by the OFAH during our testimony on the bill.
 The lack of recognition for legitimate concerns from the firearms community is disappointing, but we are not finished trying to get some significant changes to the proposed legislation.

-The OFAH will continue our advocacy on Parliament Hill to try to get some traction on meaningful changes to Bill C-71.
+In recent months, OFAH staff has been working to inform Senators of the OFAH position on Bill C-71 and the overall concerns of the firearms community.
+We will continue our advocacy on Parliament Hill to try to get some traction on meaningful changes to Bill C-71.

 - OFAH Podcast on Bill C-71